 Why Maria Shriver went to the press

-My friend and fellow divorce attorney, Randi Susan Klein, just wrote this very insightful comment on her blog:
+My friend, and divorce attorney, Randi Susan Klein, just wrote this very insightful comment on her blog:

 California is a “no fault” divorce state.
 That means that a California judge will not listen to arguments about the fact that your ex had extramarital affairs.
 In fact, you could be sanctioned and ordered to pay a fine for bringing that issue up in a California divorce proceeding.
 But does that mean that your spouses conduct is without consequences?
 Or that you are left holding the bag and without a remedy?